-

-Experience the legendary Alta Via 1 trail, a hike rich in startling peaks, abundant wildlife and memorable mountain accommodation.
+Experience the legendary Alta Via 1, a hiking trail abundant in startling peaks and wildlife.

 Starting above Cortina, Pearl of the Dolomites, you are surrounded by mindboggling rock formations and towering peaks.
 Soon you will be marveling at the beauty of Cinque Torri, Pelmo, and the stunning lakes of Coldai and Federa, before the Alta Via 1 (AV1) reveals the majestic peaks of Civetta, Moiazza, Tamer, and Schiara.

-The further you go, the wilder it gets, with frequent wildlife sightings adding to the experience of this route.
-This Alta Via 1 walking holiday promises breathtaking landscapes and an unforgettable adventure through one of the world’s most spectacular mountain regions.
+The further you go, the wilder it gets, with frequent sightings of mountain fauna enhancing every section.
+This Alta Via 1 walking holiday is a wondrous spectacle of breathtaking landscapes and memorable mountain accommodation in one of the world’s iconic mountain ranges.

-Browse this page for all you need to know about our Alta Via 1 hut-to-hut walking holiday in the Dolomites and when you’re ready, click Enquire or Book Now, submit some details, and let our skilled enquiry team help you make this holiday a reality.
+Browse this page for all you need to know about our Alta Via 1 hut-to-hut walking holiday in the Dolomites.
+Then click Enquire or Book Now, submit some details, and let our skilled enquiry team help you make this holiday a plain-sailing reality.

 At a Glance